nicm42/100-days-of-code-v2/log3.md

 **Day 6: 11th April 2021**
 I started today looking at GitHub Actions to test your code automatically on the main branch.
 Which didn't work - from the error messages I suspected it was because it wanted to be building it and using those dependencies.
 A tutorial video on doing this with Cypress confirmed it.
 I'm not building The Newport Group in Github, but in the course of this I found that you can get GitHub Actions to do that for you.
 So I think this is something to come back to on my next project (and do some tutorials first).
 I then started looking at the RP Thread Tracker.
 After a while of puzzling through it, I eventually discovered it uses Styled Components (as well as SASS and Bootstrap).
 So I have started learning that, so it will help me understand more of what's going on with the Thread Tracker.

+**Day 7: 12th April 2021**
+I discovered yesterday that PluralSight is free for the month.
+So I signed up for a couple of React courses.
+And then today ended up doing a React Hooks course on Scrimba, since it was also free.
+And it covered the basics I knew about hooks, but also things I'd done but didn't know why I was doing them, so that was helpful.